SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 2. Replace `YOUR-API-KEY` in [`deployment.yaml`](deployment.yaml) with your API key - this is for the Kyma deployment

-3. Also replace `YOUR-API-KEY` in [`router/default-env.json`](router/default-env.json) with your API key - this is for the local execution
+3. Also replace `YOUR-API-KEY` in [`router/default-env.json`](router/default-env.json) with your API key - this is for the local & CF execution

 > Pay attention to the differences in quoting between the YAML and JSON files - the API key in the YAML file goes in raw, but in the JSON file it must be within double quotes.